Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Discussion

-In addition, we assume that the number of latent classes is known.
-In practice, this assumption may not hold, particularly in settings where prior domain knowledge is unavailable and therefore subpopulation clustering is needed.
-A promising direction for addressing this issue is to adopt a Bayesian framework, such as using Dirichlet process mixtures which allow for data-driven inference on the number of components.
+One limitation of our model is that we assume that the number of latent classes is known.
+In practice, this assumption may not hold, particularly in settings where prior domain knowledge is unavailable.
+Possible extensions include a Bayesian nonparametric formulation, such as a Dirichlet process mixture, or an EM-type test for determining the order of the mixture \citep{li2010testing}.
+Extending such order-selection procedures to VCMoE represents an important direction for future research.
+Another limitation is that the current formulation considers a one-dimensional indexing variable.
+Extending the framework to multidimensional indices would broaden its applicability to settings such as spatial transcriptomics, where the underlying heterogeneity may vary over a two-dimensional spatial domain \citep{zhao2025distect}.